Architecture Repository Import

 When you import data, you will often have your own unique fields (attributes).
 Dragon1 will import up to 100 fields per row.

 In the Architecture Repository you can edit the labels/names and values for these fields.

 In the Visual Designer and the Content Viewer you can use these attributes and values to generate specific views for your data.

 CSV File Structure

 The import mechanism in the architecture repository for CSV is hardcoded for the comma as a field separator.
 The Import Application supports other field separators for CSV files.

 Compliant to the CSV standard, fields that contain commas and linefeeds or carriage returns (LF or CR), need to have to enclose double-quotes.
-A double quote inside a field needs to be escaped (preceded with a double quote).
+A double quote inside a field needs to be escaped (preceded by a double quote).
 Dragon1 can deal with this part of the specification.
-Normally exporting a CSV file from professional software creates a correct CSV file and any compliant CSV-file can be imported.
+Normally exporting a CSV file from professional software creates a correct CSV file and any compliant CSV file can be imported.

 Updating Imported Data

 As discussed in the paragraphs before, Dragon1 recognizes if data is already imported.

 If you want to update imported data you can import the data and answer yes on the question if the data should be updated.